 AWS has no direct equivalent.
 Amazon Q Business covers enterprise document Q&A but lacks the multimodal ingestion and notebook synthesis model that makes NotebookLM distinctive.

 Glean comes up in the same conversations.
 It does enterprise search well, connecting to Slack, Google Drive, Jira, Salesforce, and other workplace tools.
 The gap is synthesis.
 Glean finds things.
 NotebookLM Enterprise synthesizes them, generates structured artifacts, includes audio and video in the same session, and grounds every answer with source citations.
-Search and understanding are not the same product, and customers who need the latter tend to notice the difference quickly.
+Search and understanding aren’t the same product, and customers who need the latter notice the difference immediately.

 Want to go deeper?